 Felton supports families to better manage stress and function well when faced with challenges, adversity and trauma.

 Program Goal 2: Increase social connections

-Every parent needs a network of friends, colleagues, family, and professionals who provide a wide variety of supports and companionship along the way to be a great parent.
-Research shows again and again that it isn’t how many people that an individual knows, but the quality of the relationships people have and the support they feel.
+Every parent needs a network of friends, colleagues, family, and professionals who provide a wide variety of supports and companionship along the way to being a great parent.
+Research shows again and again that it isn’t how many people an individual knows, but the quality of the relationships people have and the support they feel.
 Isolation and few or tenuous relationships can be indicators of risky situations.
 To support strong parenting, families need a network that provides a strong dose of the following;

 - Multiple friendships and supportive relationships with others